-On November 27th, Austin Petersen published his article “5 Reasons Libertarians Will Never Win An Election,” a somewhat critical, at some times tongue-in-cheek criticism of the electoral woes of the Libertarian Party.
+Austin Petersen published an article, “5 Reasons Libertarians Will Never Win An Election,” a somewhat critical, at some times tongue-in-cheek criticism of the electoral woes of the Libertarian Party.
 I read it, and you should, too.
 It’s a fine cautionary tale for any political party, and especially for the Libertarian Party, a group that has been on the cusp of a breakthrough for years.
 And he brings up some great points – I’ll be giving credit where it is due below.

 However, when I read it, my immediate first response was “I need to write a rebuttal”.
 The fine folks at The Libertarian Republic – which the aforementioned Austin Petersen founded, and he’s included in that – welcomed the opposing viewpoint.
 So, without further ado, here are 5 reasons why Libertarians are destined to win elections…